Could Dale Hunter’s Unprecedented Shot on Pierre Turgeon Possibly Have Cost Him A Spot in the Hall of Fame?

 Dale Hunter is one of the greatest players in Washington Capitals’ history, no fan could argue that.
 The former captain finished his NHL career second all-time in penalty minutes with 3,565.
 But the one-time head coach of the Capitals may be remembered by New York Islanders fans for delivering one of the most-controversial cheap shots in NHL history.

 It occurred on April 28, 1993.
 It was Game 6 of the Patrick Division semifinals; and ultimately, the final game.
 With the Islanders up 3-1, the Capitals had time to shorten the lead.
 However, a misplaced pass by Hunter landed on the blade of Pierre Turgeon’s stick; and he made the Capitals’ forward pay.
 Turgeon put the game, and ultimately the series, out of the Caps’ reach.
-As he began to celebrate, Hunter blindsided Turgeon, sending him into the Nassau Coliseum boards.
+As he began to celebrate, Hunter blindsided Turgeon, sending him into the boards.
 What ensued afterwards was pure chaos: Turgeon’s teammates pounced on Hunter, causing a pile-up of Capitals, Islanders, and officials.
-Hunter was escorted to the visitors’ dressing room by an official; as angry New Yorkers flung hamburgers onto the ice in an attempt to hit Hunter.
+Hunter was escorted to the visitors’ dressing room by an official.

 Gary Bettman, the NHL’s commissioner since 1992, was new to his position when the incident occurred.
 Then-Caps General Manager, David Poile (and currently the Nashville Predators’ GM) and Hunter were called to Bettman’s office in New York; where Bettman then proceeded to suspend Hunter for a then-record 21 games.
 While Hunter would later admit he went too far; his decision that night had lasting effects on Turgeon.
 Turgeon suffered a separated shoulder and a concussion from the check and was never the same player he had been before the hit.